-The "Christmas Flood" of 1993, with its unexpectedly fast and high rising water-levels took many people, authorities and scientists by surprise.
+The Lower Disaster Response Authority of Koblenz did not declare the state of disaster since the State Disaster Response Act of Rhineland-Palatinate does not allow for such a declaration.
+This has been done to prevent organizational and communicational disruption when the leadership and disaster management structure is changed and shifts are made from the "normal" to the "disaster" administrative process.
+Hence, communities and districts in Rhineland-Palatinate are provided from the outset with additional legal powers for disaster management, such as the authority to issue instructions to the communal offices and Services.
+The Christmas Flood of 1993, with its unexpectedly fast and high rising water levels took many people, authorities and scientists by surprise.
 The rapidity and the force of the flood events hit an inadequately prepared and protected population.
 In many places, the protective measures, the disaster response units and volunteers and the material and the infrastructure were insufficient to meet the demands of the population and to secure the continuous supply of the people in all stricken areas at all times.
 Although few lives were lost, severe damage to private and public property was done.